liesnikov/extensible-elaborator/paper/main.md

                     }
 ```

-\todo{more explanation about the separation: we separate out the handler that only has read-access to the state and solver which has write access.
-This is to ensure that handlers can be executed as often as possible without doing any "damage" that you'd like to roll back later}

 We first define the class of constraints that will be handled by the solver via providing a "handler" -- function that decides whether a given solver has to fire.
-In this case, this amounts to checking that the constraint given is indeed an `EqualityConstraint` and that the two terms given to it are syntactically equal, then we define the solver itself.
+In this case, this amounts to checking that the constraint given is indeed an `EqualityConstraint` and that the two terms given to it are syntactically equal.
+Then we define the solver itself.
-Which in this case doesn't have to do anything except mark the constraint as solved, since we assume it only fires once it has been cleared to do so by the handler.
+Which doesn't have to do anything except `return True` to indicate that the constraint is solved, as we it only fires once it has been cleared to do so by the handler and the equality has already been checked.
-The reason for this separation between a decision procedure and execution of it is to ensure separation between effectful and costly solving and cheap decision-making that should require only read-access to the state.
+The reason for this separation between a decision procedure and execution of it is to ensure separation between pontentially slow, effectful solving and fast read-only decision-making in the handler.
+We opt for this division since handlers will be run on many constraints that don't fit, therefore any write effects would have to be rolled back, while solvers should be fired only in cases when we can reasonably hope that the constraint will be solved and the effects won't have to be rolled back.
 Finally, we register the solver by declaring it using a plugin interface.

 Similarly, we can define solvers that only work on problems where only one of the sides is a metavariable, `leftMetaSolver` and `rightMetaSolver` of the same type as the syntactic solver above and corresponding handlers and plugins.
 Here the job of the solver is not as trivial -- it has to check that the type of the other side indeed matches the needed one and then register the instantiation of the metavariable in the state.
-If both of those steps are successful we can return `True` and the constraint will be marked as solved.

 In the cases above we don't have to worry about the order since the problems they match on don't overlap.
 In the case they don't we can provide priority preferences: